myltsev-learning/aws-mls-c01/_questions/AWS Questions.md

 - [x] What is Amazon SageMaker? [[Amazon SageMaker|answer]]
 - [ ] What is Amazon ECS Fargate?
 - [x] What is Amazon Polly?
+- [ ] What is Amazon Rekognition Video service?
+And how it works?
 - [ ]

 #hidden